Restorative Dentistry for Little River and North Myrtle Beach

 Most people experience tooth injury, decay, or damage at some point in life.
 In fact, recent studies estimate that nearly 70% of adults have lost at least one tooth.
 Teeth are vital to your self-confidence, your diet, and your overall health.
 Dr. Emily Hortman provides modern tooth restoration and replacement options that look natural and last a lifetime.

 Advances in dental materials have given us new options for repairing and replacing teeth.
 Composite resins are a durable, tooth-colored alternative to old, metal fillings.
 The latest research has found that biocompatible titanium can serve as permanent, artificial tooth roots.
 With this technology, you can have teeth that function like new for the rest of your life.
 Click on a topic to learn more about our restorative services.

 Our passion is dentistry, and that means we'd love to make you smile.
 Call Palmetto Dental Associates today to schedule your appointment.
-We have provided residents of Little River and Myrtle Beach with comprehensive dental care for over 20 years.
+We have provided residents of Little River and North Myrtle Beach with comprehensive dental care for over 20 years.